 Why they fit this market

 Southern California buyers usually care about three things at the same time: appearance, privacy, and low upkeep.
-Artificial hedges sit in that overlap well when the product and installation are handled correctly.
+Artificial hedges can sit in that overlap when the product and installation are handled correctly.

 They also give designers and owners more control over the finished result.
-You are not waiting on growth patterns, filling in dead sections, or hoping the hedge matures evenly.
-The screen is established on day one.
+The team is not waiting on growth patterns, filling in dead sections, or hoping the hedge matures evenly.
+The screen can be planned around the desired coverage from the start.

 What separates a strong project from a weak one

 Not all hedge installs look premium.
-The better ones are designed around the site conditions:
+The stronger ones are designed around the site conditions:

 - the right height for the actual privacy issue